 - Pushing someone down a short flight of stairs.

-Obviously, 2nd-degree assault in Colorado is pretty broad, and potentially encompasses a lot of behaviors.
+Obviously, second degree assault in Colorado is pretty broad, and potentially encompasses a lot of behaviors.
 Attorney Weeden will answer some of the more frequently asked questions below.

 What’s the Difference Between A Bodily Injury and a Serious Bodily Injury?